Frequently Asked Questions

 A claims instruction page is available online and can be accessed by visiting www.geobluetravelinsurance.com.
 Claim forms are downloadable from this section of the site as well.

 - I purchased a plan, but would like to cancel my insurance prior to its expiration.
 Is there an enrollment minimum?
 Will I have to pay any cancellation fees?

-At the time of enrollment, GeoBlue has a 3 month enrollment minimum.
-However, customers are not locked into a 3 month contract.
+At the time of enrollment, most GeoBlue plans have a 6-month enrollment minimum.
+However, customers are not locked into a contract.
 GeoBlue understands that life plans change, therefore we allow our members to cancel any month they choose with no cancellation fees or penalties.
-All cancellation requests must come from the insured subscriber and be received by GeoBlue in writing via email, fax, or regular mail.
+All cancellation requests must come from the primary insured and be received by GeoBlue in writing to C/o GeoBlue/Enrollment Dept, 933 First Ave, King of Prussia, PA 19406, via email at firstname.lastname@example.org or fax at 610-293-3529.
 GeoBlue does not refund premium for a partial month.
+Cancellations are effective the last day of the monthly billing cycle.
 Retroactive cancellations are not permitted.
+Members are responsible for paying all premium up to their cancellation date as coverage is not contingent on claims usage.

 - Are acts of terrorism covered under this plan?